 Benchmarking involves comparing current performance with an agency's own past performance and/or peer agency performance.
 The benchmark type associated with each performance measure, internal trend analysis or peer comparison, is dependent on whether the data required for the measure are available from the NTD.
-All of the proposed performance measures can be compared to CPTI's own historic performance (trend analysis), which is useful for evaluating general performance trends over time (i.e., whether performance is improving or getting worse).
-Peer comparison adds the element of comparing CPTI's performance to that of similar service providers, which helps provide context to performance results and can help identify areas where CPTI is already strong as well as areas where improvement may be possible.
+All of the proposed performance measures can be compared to CPTI's own historic performance (trend analysis), which is useful for evaluating general performance trends over time (i.e., whether performance to that of similar service providers, which helps provide context to performance results and can help identify areas where CPTI is already strong as well as areas where improvement may be possible.
 Because peer comparison require performance measures that are consistently defined and reported, only measures available in the NTD are proposed to be included in a peer comparison.